Research by topic

 Endocrine Disruption

-130The hypothalamic-pituitary-adrenal (HPA) axis has been extensively studied in ME/CFS.
-A consistent pattern of mild hypocortisolism, attenuated diurnal cortisol variation, enhanced negative feedback, and blunted HPA axis responsiveness has been documented across multiple studies.
-These neuroendocrine findings are associated with worse symptoms and poorer treatment outcomes in clinical studies.
-HPA axis dysfunction may reflect dysregulation at the level of the central nervous system, the adrenal cortex, or both, and may interact with the immune and autonomic abnormalities observed in the illness.
+136The hypothalamic-pituitary-adrenal (HPA) axis has been extensively studied in ME/CFS.
+Patterns suggestive of HPA-axis alterations have been reported in multiple studies — including mild hypocortisolism, attenuated diurnal cortisol variation, enhanced negative feedback, and blunted HPA-axis responsiveness — though findings are not uniform across cohorts.
+These neuroendocrine signals are associated with worse symptoms and poorer treatment outcomes in some clinical studies.
+HPA-axis alterations may reflect adjustments at the level of the central nervous system, the adrenal cortex, or both, and may interact with the immune and autonomic abnormalities reported in the illness.

 Curated Collections